timng93/The-Vending-Machine/README.md

 # Vending Machine

-Vending Machine is a UI-less Javascript Application that describe and test for vending machine functionalities.
+Simple vending machine built using Javascript.
 The machine stores a variety of products, dispenses items and return coins depend on user input.

 ## Authors